 As Motor Trend Reports which was more acceptable to me on its review said:

 In conclusion, this 2021 Accord Touring Hybrid makes a peak 212 hp from its two electric motors and gas engine.
 This is all along with a substantial 232 lb-ft of torque.
+Even in 2017, I test drove the Touring Hybrid.
 Felt to me more like an Acura engine than Honda feel.
 Yet the EPA-estimated fuel economy looks to stay the same.
 Around 48 mpg in the city, 47 mpg on the highway, and 48 mpg combined.